Animation: The Little Mole

 Tropes seen in The Little Mole cartoons :

-- Art Evolution: While Krtek himself has changed very little, some of the details in his cartoons have evolved over time, thanks to improvements in animation technology and the creators gradually standardising the appearance of supporting characters and the art style used to showcase Krtek's home forest.
+- Art Evolution: While Krtek himself has changed very little (except for the difference between the original fabric-making film and the following ones), some of the details in his cartoons have evolved over time, thanks to improvements in animation technology and the creators gradually standardising the appearance of supporting characters and the art style used to showcase Krtek's home forest.
 Notably, some Early Installment Weirdness in the early, 1950s and 1960s cartoons includes different-looking designs for supporting characters, like Little Hare, who has a decidedly different design.

 - Book Dumb: Krtek is an intelligent and resourceful fellow, but he's not exactly a scholar.
 During the course of many of his cartoons, his friend the Owl (a professor-like character) tries to teach him new knowledge, usually more scientific or advanced in tone.
 By the end of a cartoon, Krtek always learns something new and interesting.
 This trope is basically done on purpose, to make inquisitive child viewers identify and emphathize with the equally curious Krtek while he's learning new stuff about the world around him.